ChengTseLu/ChengTseLu.github.io/README.md

 **Deliverable**

-Instead of using thermography camera for long range and multiple detections, we use small thermal sensor for better cost performance.
+Instead of using thermography camera for long range and multiple detections, we use small thermal sensor with edge AI computing to achieve the goal.